grafana/k6/CONTRIBUTING.md

 Don't be afraid to file issues!
 Nobody can fix a bug we don't know exists, or add a feature we didn't think of.

-The worst that can happen is that someone closes it right away and points you in the right direction.
+The worst that can happen is that someone closes it and points you in the right direction.

 That said, "how do I..."-type questions are often more suited for Slack.

 Contributing code
 -----------------

 If you'd like to contribute code to k6, this is the basic procedure.
-Make sure to follow the **style guide** described below!
+Make sure to follow the [style guide](#style-guide) described below!

 1. Find an issue you'd like to fix.
 If there is none already, or you'd like to add a feature, please open one and we can talk about how to do it.